skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 Really, there's little use in ROUTE step.
 It's a poor fit for the GPU.
 It has no use in any real application.
 I'm using it here mainly for demonstration purposes.
-If dropped, the cellular automation would become 6 states: OPEN, WALL, and four flavors of FLOW.
-Seed the source point with a FLOW cell (arbitrary direction) and run the automation until all of the OPEN cells are gone.
+If dropped, the cellular automaton would become 6 states: OPEN, WALL, and four flavors of FLOW.
+Seed the source point with a FLOW cell (arbitrary direction) and run the automaton until all of the OPEN cells are gone.

 ### Detecting End State